sebadima/bittercrm/README.md

-This project is simple alternative to bigger crm applications, (Sugacrm) with a simple mailing workflow.
+This project is a skinny alternative to bigger crm applications, (Sugacrm) with a simple mailing workflow.

 The app is already working, and i use it on daily base for my daily job marketing.